-The Division of Wildlife and Freshwater Fisheries of the Alabama Department of Conservation and Natural Resources continues development, maintenance, and management of over 775,055 acres of land for the Alabama hunter.
+The Division of Wildlife and Freshwater Fisheries of the Alabama Department of Conservation and Natural Resources continues development, maintenance, and management of over 750,000 acres of land for the Alabama hunter.
 These areas are financed with funds derived from hunting licenses and federal excise tax on firearms and ammunition.
-Located below you will find a list of public hunting areas in Alabama.
+Located below you will find a list and maps of public hunting areas in Alabama.

 Special rules and regulations apply on all Wildlife Management Areas.
 Individuals should check area map or with Area Biologists for specifics (links located at the bottom of this page).

-Daily Permits: When hunting on Boggy Hollow, Coosa, Choccolocco, Hollins, Jackson County, James D. Martin Skyline and Little River, Wildlife Management Areas (WMA) using the Outdoor Alabama app Check-in or obtaining a paper daily permit from a check station or kiosk self-service box located on the WMA (See map permit for check station and kiosk locations) before beginning your hunt.
+When hunting on Wildlife Management Areas (WMA) using the Outdoor Alabama app Check-in or obtaining a paper daily permit from a check station or kiosk self-service box located on the WMA (See AREA Permit for check station and kiosk locations) is required before beginning your hunt.

-- The daily permit along with a map permit, and hunting license (or heritage license) are required to hunt small game.
+The daily permit along with a AREA Permit, and hunting license (or heritage license) are required to hunt small game.

-- The daily permit along with a map permit, WMA license and hunting license are required for deer and turkey.
+The daily permit along with a AREA Permit, WMA license and hunting license are required for deer and turkey.